thephez/backup-readme/platform/markdown/tutorial-create-and-fund-a-wallet.md

 }
 [/block]

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "**Please save your mnemonic for the next step and for re-use in subsequent tutorials throughout the documentation.**", "title": ""
+> **Please save your mnemonic for the next step and for re-use in subsequent tutorials throughout the documentation.**
-}
-[/block]

 # What's Happening

 Once we connect, we output the newly generated mnemonic from `client.wallet.exportWallet()` and an unused address from the wallet from `account.getUnusedAddress()`.